TommyO/qt-couchdb/README.md

 # qt-couchdb

-This is a fork of https://github.com/andresilvasantos/top-couchdb to make it QtPods ready.
+This is a fork of https://github.com/andresilvasantos/top-couchdb to make it QtPods and qpm ready.

 A Qt CouchDB Client based on this project: https://github.com/remi-parain/qt-couchdb-client